Resettlement and Placement

 The R&P program is responsible through the Department of State cooperative agreements to provide the following services to refugees during the first 90 days of their arrival to the U.S.:

-- housing, furniture, household items, weather-appropriate clothing, and more
+- Secure safe and affordable housing, furniture, household items, weather-appropriate clothing, and more

 For additional assistance for the well-being of our clients, the R&P caseworkers refer eligible clients with mental health issues to our on-site Provisionally Licensed Mental Health Practitioner, who offers guidance through REC’s Preferred Communities program.

 Preferred Communities (PC) aids refugees with special needs who require intensive case management.
 To be referred to this program, the refugee must have completed the R&P period and be within 3 years of resettling to the U.S. The PC program provides further financial and integrative support for refugees with Behavioral Health, Intensive Case Management, and Employment needs.
 PC-Behavioral Health is managed by our Provisionally Licensed Mental Health Practitioner.
 PC-Intensive Case Management is for Nebraska DHHS benefits, housing, and Secondary Migrants’ special needs and is managed by the R&P staff.
 PC-Employment is managed by the Employment staff.